 The bond boils down to a promise from the borrower to the lender to pay you back in full, plus interest.

 Any organization can issue them.
 The typical institutions that issue bonds are large companies, the federal government, cities, and states.

-Many times the issuer of the bond will explain exactly why they need the money.
-The government may need it to build new roads or a company may need it to fund new research.
+The issuer of the bond will often explain why they need the money.
+For example, the government may need it to build new roads, or a company may need it to fund new research.
 The reason behind the issuance of bonds varies, but for one reason or another, the organization needs money.

 Types of Bonds

 There are several types of issuers that place bonds in different categories.

 Any bond issued by the federal government is considered a government bond.
 Municipal bonds are issued by smaller government entities like a state or city.
 Finally, corporate bonds are issued by companies.

 Government bonds have various types because the federal government has various ways to issue bonds.
 Bonds that are issued specifically by the U.S. Treasury fall into the category of treasuries.

 Any bond issued by the U.S. Treasury with a maturity date of one year or less is considered a bill.
 U.S. Treasury bonds issued with a maturity date between 1 and 10 years away is considered a note.
 Finally, the U.S. Treasury classifies any bond issued with a maturity date more than 10 years away is considered a bond.